 Yes, health goals have a time and a place, but Galland suggests celebrating the holidays without guilt.
 Whether that means sleeping in until 11 a.m. without kicking yourself for not rising earlier or indulging in comfort food without feeling like you shouldn't have, allow yourself to enjoy the break how you see fit.

-Galland advises you introduce mindful meditation into your schedule right away to start de-stressing before the holidays even begin.
+Galland advises you to introduce mindful meditation into your schedule right away to start de-stressing before the holidays even begin.
 Thanks to a variety of apps and resources, it's easy to try the practice even if you've never done it before.
 The life coach suggests starting with just five minutes at a time and urges you not to be too hard on yourself if you miss a day.
 "This will help your transition from work to play without even realizing that your mind is adjusting," she explains.

 7. Prioritize Unplugging